libsdl-org/SDL/docs/README-raspberrypi.md

 If your Pi has NEON support, make sure you add -mfpu=neon to your CFLAGS so that SDL will select some otherwise-disabled highly-optimized code.
-The original Pi units don't have NEON, the Pi2/PiZero probably do, and the Pi3 and Zero2 definitely do.
+The original Pi and Pi Zero units don't have NEON; everything from the Pi2/PiZero2 and later do.

 Cross compiling from x86 Linux